 One-to-one saxophone lessons

 One-to-one saxophone lessons are available in person and online.
-30-minute and one-hour long slots are available, and we are happy to arrange weekly, fortnightly or ad-hoc lessons, depending on your needs.
-Lessons take place in West Wemyss, near Kirkcaldy, Fife.
+Face-to-face lessons take place in West Wemyss, near Kirkcaldy, Fife.

 All lessons are provided by highly experienced teacher and performer Ellie Steemson, and can be tailored to your interests and abilities.
 Students of any age and ability are welcome, and lessons are also available on flute, clarinet and recorder.
 If you have any questions or would like to find out more, then please get in touch or see the FAQ’s below.